jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-went-from-a-retail-assistant-at-17-to-landing-a-developer-role-at-19.md

 - Be the best developer I can be for a company OR start freelancing
 - Inspire others to become a developer
 - Encourage students to thoroughly weigh out the options between an apprenticeship and university
-- Help others: there is a fantastic community where I see this everday
+- Help others: there is a fantastic community where I see this everyday

 I really love front-end development - HTML, CSS, JavaScript, design, calling APIs, accessibility, UI & UX - all of it interests me and I want to learn more.